dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 1. `ID#_Optional(ID)_Timepoint_Case_Processing_Summary.rtf`: This file includes summary information about the your file and editing choices:
 2. - The output of the peak detection algorithm and the final bandwidth used for identifying peaks.
    - Average heart period and heart rate variability for the entire file as well as split by task/condition.
-   - An editing summary that identifies every unique edit made including the value of the edited IBI, the time point of the edit, and the type of edit made.
+   - An editing summary that identifies every edited point that remains in the final file, including the value of the edited IBI, the time point of the edit, and the type of edit made.
    - A summary of the results from each Gaussian Process used to impute data, including the final output for parameters estimated by the models.